+Potential flow theory is a unique field at the intersection of mathematical physics and aerodynamics, driven primarily by its practical applications.
+This theory is extensively employed in aerodynamics to model and analyze potential flows, which describe the behavior of inviscid and incompressible fluids.
 A notable aspect of the work presented in this paper is the development of the first formalization of potential flows which has wide applications in aerodynamics, particularly in airfoil theory.
-A key aspect of our work is the incorporation of theorem proving into a domain typically prevalent in numerical techniques.
-This approach allows for the identification of logical errors and inconsistencies in models that may not be evident in simulation results, ultimately helping to prevent potential flaws during the design process.
-One of the main challenges of this work is its interdisciplinary nature, as it requires a deep understanding of aero-dynamic principles, the integration of mathematics, and the meticulous process of interactive theorem proving.
-Another significant challenge is verifying exact analytical solutions governed by the Laplace equation.
+One of the main challenges of this work is its interdisciplinary nature, as it requires a deep understanding of aerodynamic principles, the integration of mathematics, and the meticulous process of interactive theorem proving.
+Another significant challenge is verifying exact analytical solutions governed by the Laplace's equation.
 The proof process must establish the real derivatives of these solutions and their linear combinations.
-While traditional paper-and-pencil proofs can overlook trivial details, theorem proving demands a substantial amount of time due to the undecidable nature of higher-order logic and requires every detail to be meticulously provided to the computer.
+While traditional paper-andpencil proofs can overlook trivial details, theorem proving demands a substantial amount of time due to the undecidable nature of higher-order logic and requires every detail to be meticulously provided to the computer.
 One of the benefits of this work is that it addresses these challenges by formalizing the core concepts of potential flow theory, allowing available results to be built upon to minimize user interaction.
 Additionally, all of the verified theorems and lemmas are general, opening the door to future expansions.
-Given the limited number of engineers and physicists with expertise in formal methods, we believe that our work can be a significant step towards bridging the gap between theorem proving and the aerospace engineering communities, thereby enhancing its applicability in industrial settings.
+We also believe that our work can be a significant step towards bridging the gap between theorem proving and the aerospace engineering communities, thereby enhancing its applicability in industrial settings.